Didroi/sbazar/README.md

 # sbazar

-My attempt to create a few simple tests for a popular Czech e-commerce site.
+My attempt to create a few simple tests of a popular Czech e-commerce site.